-From this it is clear that with a high usage or a regular pattern, it is more often than not more efficient to keep the property heated rather than intermittently turn the heating down to attempt to save heating, but perhaps not if your property has little thermal mass…
+From this, it is clear that with high usage or a regular pattern, it is more often than not more efficient to keep the property heated rather than intermittently turn the heating down to attempt to save heating, but perhaps not if your property has little thermal mass…

 Thermal mass creates a kind of ‘lag’ in time from changes in temperature within the property, it uses the mass of the building to store and release heat and can be used to our advantage to smooth heating changes.

-Little thermal mass requires a more reactive system to respond to demand, however if you locate you room sensor in a room that has a localised gain or loss such as a hairdryer in use, solar gain, or a window open, the controller will alter the rest of the properties emitter output and possibly make the rest of the house too warm or cold.
+Little thermal mass requires a more reactive system to respond to demand, however, if you locate your room sensor in a room that has a localised gain or loss such as a hairdryer in use, solar gain, or a window open, the controller will alter the rest of the properties emitter output and possibly make the rest of the house too warm or cold.